A Virginian’s guide to legally grow marijuana at home starting July 1

 “Depending on your grow style and how you’re growing, it’s not uncommon to get a pound a plant,” Anderson said.

-While Virginians are only allowed to possess (not use) up to an ounce of marijuana in public, Anderson said lawmakers set no clear limits on how much pot can be kept in a private residence.
+While Virginians are allowed to possess up to an ounce of marijuana in public, Anderson said lawmakers set no clear limits on how much pot can be kept in a private residence.

 “Right now, you can have three plants and be in compliance and also have 300 pounds of marijuana in your house and, under Virginia law, you’re solid,” Katz said.